Azure/PSRule.Rules.Azure/docs/setup/configuring-options.md

 For configuring in-flight analysis, create a `ps-rule.yaml` in your current working directory.

 !!!
 Tip
-    This file should be commited to your repository so it is available when your pipeline runs.
+    This file should be committed to your repository so it is available when your pipeline runs.

 !!!
 Note
     Use all lowercase characters `ps-rule.yaml` to name the file.
-    On case-senstive file systems, a file with uppercase characters may not be found.
+    On case-sensitive file systems, a file with uppercase characters may not be found.

 Configuration can be combined as indented keys.
 Use comments to add context.